 - Digital Takeover

 - Growth of In-House Creative Teams

-What stakeholders often forget is that skipping steps in the process to “rush” jobs and adds more administrative work for the creative team, which ultimately slows down the process.
-When a brief is rushed, for example, and the stakeholder doesn’t include key information, the creative team has to go back to previous jobs to see what they did last month.
-Digging through job folders to find the specs takes time and takes away from their ability to focus on making the digital advertising the best it can be.
+What stakeholders often forget is that skipping steps in the process to rush jobs and adds more administrative work for the creative team, which slows down the process.
+When we rush a brief, and the stakeholder does not include key information, the creative team must go back to previous jobs to see what they did last month.
+Digging through job folders to find the specs takes time and takes away from their ability to focus on making digital advertising the best it can be.

-Why don’t creative teams at agencies report the same challenges with time spent on administrative work that in-house teams do?
+Why do creative teams at agencies not report the same challenges with time spent on administrative work that in-house teams do?
 One reason is that agencies tend to have more structure and dedicated roles to keep the process moving smoothly.
-For example, account managers handle the clients, traffic managers control the flow of work, and creatives are left with more time to focus on their core responsibilities.
-Another problem in-house teams have is what I like to call the “watercooler effect”.
-When working with an agency, clients tend to be aware of billable hours and make sure to be efficient to keep costs down.
+Account managers handle the clients, traffic managers control the flow of work, and creatives focus on their core responsibilities.
+Another problem in-house teams have is the water cooler effect.
+When working with an agency, clients make sure to be efficient to keep costs down.

 This does not translate to in-house teams, since most of us do not view our coworkers as hired help.
 It is much easier to walk up to a coworker by the water cooler and informally request work.
 It also takes away urgency from completing reviews on time or worrying about too many rounds of review.

 It is time for in-house teams to adopt a structure that mirrors the external agency side.
 We advocate for account managers handling clients, so creative teams can avoid constant interruptions.
 This allows your customer agents and other teams keep time spent on admin work to a minimum.
 We adopted a more traditional external agency structure for one of our large, in-house teams.
 There was a noticeable difference in morale as well as a higher level of creativity as a result.
 There is much to be said about hiring the right people for the right job and letting them focus on what they do best.